NiklasElsaesser/FaceBias/README.md

 A definitive answer for this result was not found nor subject of this project.
 The problem has to be evaluated in future projects and scenarios.

 ## Conclusion
-Our results show a clear bias tending towards its training data.
-Both men with happy and neutral expressions were consistently classified as male.
-The algorithm associated the male attribute with neutrality, thus failing to identify emotional happiness in men.
+The results show a clear bias towards the training data.
+Men showing happy or neutral facial expressions were consistenly classified as male.
+The model associated the male attribute always with neutrality, thus failing to identify emotional happiness in men.
+Caused by lack of training data and insufficient labeling.

-A similar pattern emerged for neutral women.
-Since the algorithm had been exclusively trained on smiling women, it linked the female gender to happiness.
+A similar patterm emerged for women showing neutral facial expressions.
+Since the algorithm had been exclusively trained on women showing happy facial epxressions, it linked the female gender to happiness.
+This was caused by the same problem as for men.

-With this insight, we can understand how future training datasets for machine learning algorithms would need to be diversified.
-Not only including every attribute (male/female, neutral/happy) but also making sure, every attribute is represented in conjuction with it's related counterparts.
+This project showed that it is important to not only include every attribute (male/female, neutral/happy) but to also make sure that very attribute is represented in relation with it's  counterparts.

-To be precise: If there are 50 images of a man with a neutral expression, there should likewise be 50 images of the same man displaying happiness to ensure diversity.
+The results show how important a diversified, properly labeled and extensive dataset is, when it comes to machine learning.

 ## Citations
 [1] Khoshgoftaar, Taghi M..
 "A survey on Image Data Augmentation for Deep Learning". [doi](https://doi.org/10.1186/s40537-019-0197-0).
 2019.[Journal]\